Yijin-Zeng/StockClustering/README.md

 ## Overview

 This project analyzes 486 S&P 500 stocks using their 2015 daily return data to identify groups of stocks with similar price movement patterns.
-The analysis compares different clustering methodologies against a baseline model that groups stocks by their GICS (Global Industry Classification Standard) sectors.
+The analysis compares three different K-means based clustering methodologies against a baseline model that groups stocks by their GICS (Global Industry Classification Standard) sectors.

 ## Dataset